War on Poverty: Portraits From an Appalachian Battleground, 1964

 Dominis, like all the greatest photographers, possessed compassion and talent in equal measure; faced with the world’s ugly realities and inequalities, a furious indignation sometimes flared in the heart behind the lens, while the hands that held the camera remained rock steady.

 For example, Dominis shot an extraordinary 12-page feature for the Jan.
 31, 1964, issue of LIFE, titled “The Valley of Poverty” — one of the very first substantive reports in any American publication on President Lyndon Johnson’s nascent War on Poverty.

-“The Valley of Poverty,” illustrated with some of the most powerful and, at the same time, some of the most intimate photographs of Dominis’ career, served (and still serves today) as an indictment of a wealthy nation’s indifference, and a plea — if not a demand — that the rest of the country not turn its back on the suffering of so many of its least powerful citizens.
+“The Valley of Poverty,” illustrated with some of the most powerful and intimate photographs of Dominis’ career, served (and still serves today) as an indictment of a wealthy nation’s indifference, and a plea — if not a demand — that the rest of the country not turn its back on the suffering of so many of its citizens.

 As LIFE put it to the magazine’s readers in January 1964:

 In a lonely valley in eastern Kentucky, in the heart of the mountainous region called Appalachia, live an impoverished people whose plight has long been ignored by affluent America.
 Their homes are shacks without plumbing or sanitation.
 Their landscape is a man-made desolation of corrugated hills and hollows laced with polluted streams.
 The people, themselves — often disease-ridden and unschooled — are without jobs and even without hope.
 Government relief and handouts of surplus food have sustained them on a bare subsistence level for so many years that idleness and relief are now their accepted way of life.